African Safari Tours, Best Vacation Holidays 2020

 This is where you will find a large number of savanna animals than in any other African game reserve.
 Credit goes to the rigorous regulations set by the wildlife division of the Ministry of natural resources and tourism of Tanzania.
 Many tourists who visit Selous Game Reserve experience walking tours, African safari game drives as well as river trips.

 This park is a forest surrounded park in the Virunga mountains.
 The mountain marks as a border of Uganda, Democratic Republic of Congo and Rwanda.
 Mountain gorillas are the main source of attraction in this park where people come for gorilla trekking.
 A great zoologist also dedicated her life to studying about these animals which later claimed her life as she fought to protect the lives of these adorable animals.
 A film Gorillas in the Mist” was played showcasing her work.
-Over 75 mammals including buffalos, elephants name it can be found here on your African safari tours.
+Over 75 mammals including buffaloes, elephants name it can be found here on your African safari tours.

 Akagera National Park